Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Active Inference and BTs for Reactive Action Planning and Execution

 \subsection{Definition of the models for active inference}

-The world in which an agent operates needs to be abstracted such that the active inference agent can perform its reasoning processes.
-In this work, we operate in a continuous environment with the ability of sensing and acting through symbolic decision making.
-We model the skills of a robot as a set of atomic actions $a_j\subset \mathcal{A}$ with $j=1...k$ which have associated \textit{parameters}, \textit{pre-} and \textit{postconditions}:
+The world in which a robot operates needs to be abstracted such that the active inference agent can perform its reasoning processes.
+In this work, we operate in a continuous environment with the ability of sensing and acting through symbolic decision making. {In the general case, the decision making problem will include multiple sets of states, observations, and actions.
+Each independent set of states is a factor, for a total of $n_f$ factors.
+For a generic factor $f_j$ where $j\in\mathcal{J} = \{1,...,n_f\}$, the corresponding state factor is:

+where $m^{(f_j)}$ is the number of mutually exclusive symbolic values that a state factor can have.
+Each entry of $s^{(f_j)}$ is a real value between 0 and 1, and the sum of the entries is 1. {This represents the current belief state.}} Then, we define $x\in \mathcal{X}$ the continuous states of the world and the internal states of the robot are accessible through the symbolic perception system.
+The role of this perception system is to {compute the symbolic observations based on the continuous state $x$}, such that they can be manipulated by the discrete active inference agent.
+Observations $o$ are used to build a probabilistic belief about the current state. {Assuming one set of observations per state factor with $r^{(f_j)}$ possible values, it holds:

+Additionally, the robot has a set of symbolic skills to modify the corresponding state factor:

+where $k^{(f_j)}$ is the number of actions that can affect a specific state factor $f_j$.
+Each generic action $a^{(f_j,\cdot)}$ has associated a symbolic name, \textit{parameters}, \textit{pre-} and \textit{postconditions}}:

-where \texttt{prec}$_{a_j}$ and \texttt{post}$_{a_j}$ are \textit{first-order logic predicates} that can be evaluated at run-time.
+where \texttt{prec}$_{a^{(f_j,\cdot)}}$ and \texttt{post}$_{a^{(f_j,\cdot)}}$ are \textit{first-order logic predicates} that can be evaluated at run-time.
 A logical predicate is a boolean-valued function $\mathcal{P}:\mathcal{X}\rightarrow\{$\texttt{true}, \texttt{false}$\}$.